Summary

 Tips for Businesses

 If you are in a committed relationship with an Australian citizen, Australian permanent resident or an eligible New Zealand citizen (sponsoring partner), you may be eligible for a partner visa.
-A partner visa allows you to live in Australia with your spouse and partner.
+A partner visa allows you to live in Australia with your spouse or partner.
 Unlike many employer-sponsored or skilled visas, there are no age or income restrictions for applying for a partner visa.
-Effective 1 July 2024, new amendments were made that unify the various subcategories of the partner visa to bring them in line with each other and introduce the ability to continue with a partner visa following the cessation of a relationship.
-This article will explore the key changes to partner visa regulation and how they might impact you.
+This article will explore the key changes to partner visa regulations and how they might impact you.

 What Was the Former Process?